State Employee Payroll Data:

 The data includes all individual employees that worked and were paid during the fiscal year including full-time, part-time, and seasonal workers - even individuals that worked even a single hour during fiscal year will appear with the actual salary and benefits paid.

 The database includes all state employees in the Executive and Judicial branches, constitutional offices including the Attorney General, State Auditor, and Secretary of State's.
 The data also includes the salary data for employees of colleges and universities within Minnesota State (formerly known as Minnesota State Colleges and Universities).
-However, the information does not include the University of Minnesota, the Met Council, Historical Society, or other semi-state agencies funded by grants that are not on the state payroll system.
+However, the information does not include the University of Minnesota, the Metropolitan Council, Historical Society, or other semi-state agencies funded by grants that are not on the state payroll system.
 Certain small groups of individuals are also excluded - an example is special agents employed by the Department of Public Safety and a limited number of other identity-protected law enforcement individuals.

 You may see multiple records for an employee.
 This will occur if the employee had more than one position during the year, or is on leave from one position and holds another.
-To know which position the person currently holds please refer to the "active on end of year" field.
-The position with a "Y" in it is the position they held at the end of the year you are looking at.
-If all positions say "no" that means that they had left state service as of the end of that year.
+To know which position the person currently holds please refer to the active on end-of-year field.
+The position with a Y in it is the position they held at the end of the year you are looking at.
+If all positions say no that means that they had left state service as of the end of that year.
 A person's total monetary compensation is the total of the following three columns: Regular, Overtime, and Other.
 Please also note that the person's total compensation for all positions held during the year is listed under all positions for that person.
 For example, if a person earned $15,000 in position A and $20,000 in position B, the total, $35,000 will be listed under both positions A and B.